BramVanroy/trimbed/README.md

 ## Contributing

 See [CONTRIBUTING.md](CONTRIBUTING.md).
-In short: `make style`, `make test` and `make build-docs` before you push.
+In short: `make style`, `make test` and `make build-docs` before you push (or just register the pre-commit hooks).

 ## Acknowledegments